CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b5-Python-Ex4.md

 #### Step 1: Working with the Python Interpreter

-Recall that Python is an interpreted language, meaning that every command is evaluated as it is ran.
+Recall that Python is an interpreted language, meaning that every command is evaluated as it is ran line-by-line.
 The Python interpreter can be ran interactively, allowing for real-time testing of code.
 This can be a great way to learn how a particular function acts, or as a quick way to execute one-time use Python code.

 1. Open the Git Bash terminal by double clicking the Git Bash icon on the desktop: